aboueleyes/linux-sessions/README.md

 9. what is the diiference between `>` and `>>` explain with exapmles

 10. we talked about aliases. it is very common to alias `ll` to `ls -alh` How can you do it ?

+Note : This is a markdown file , it is very easy to use, search how to use it.